Fishbein Junior Faculty Research Award

 - indicate their support on the description of the proposed project

-- send the amended application, as an attached file, to Provost.Officer@purchase.edu in the Office of the Provost and Academic Affairs no later than March 30, 2018.
+- send the amended application as an attached file to Provost.Officer@purchase.edu no later than April 1, 2020.

 - Finalists for the award are chosen competitively by the Faculty Professional Standards and Awards Committee.
 The panel represents a range of disciplines, reflective of the total curriculum of Purchase College.